ABOUT US

 About Our Business

-Being a nonprofit doesn’t mean you can’t have money—it just means all the money goes back to the mission.
-Our new home on Ezzard Street was a $2.9 million project (for which we raised $1.25 million), which means we’ve got a mortgage and bills to pay just like everyone else!
+Being a nonprofit doesn’t mean we don’t have to generate money—it just means all the money goes back to the mission.
+Our new home on Ezzard Street was a $2.9 million project (for which we raised $1.25 million), and we are in dire need of an expansion to house classes and administration!